 Green borscht is a traditional Ukrainian sorrel soup.
-This classic Ukrainian recipe has many variations, the one with spinach is my favorite
+This classic Ukrainian recipe has many variations, but the one with spinach is my favorite

 Sorrel soup or spinach soup?